 Property that is held for long-term rental yields or for capital appreciation or both is classified as investment property under IAS 40.
-Investment property, including that which is being constructed for future use as investment property, is measured initially at cost including related transactions costs.
+Investment property, including that which is being constructed for future use as investment property is measured initially at cost including related transactions costs.
 After initial recognition, investment property is carried at fair value.
 The investment properties are initially valued by Savills who are qualified valuation experts and hold a recognised and relevant professional qualification.
 Subsequently, investment properties are valued by the Directors of the Company.
-The valuations are undertaken by a Director of the Company who is a qualified chartered surveyor.
-Gains or losses arising from changes in the fair value of the Group's investment properties are included in profit from operations in the income statement of the period in which they arise.
+The valuations are undertaken by a Director of the Group's investment properties are included in profit from operations in the income statement of the period in which they arise.
 Investment property falls within level 3 of the fair value hierarchy as defined by IFRS 13.
 Further details are provided in note 14 and in the Market Risk section below.